tobiaserlanger/shinyapp/README.md

-Dear shiny spp user and peer-reviewer
+Dear shiny app user and peer-reviewer

-Thirst of all thanks for assessing my work!
+First of all thanks for assessing my work!

 The app calculates your Body Mass Index (BMI) which is a measure of weight and height.